INSURANCE - CAR INSURANCE

 • Not available in Massachusetts or Rhode Island

 That makes it a great company to grow with, but for younger drivers just starting out, it also offers some especially good discounts.
-According to the company, you could save up to 15% off your premium if you’re under age 25 and haven’t had any tickets or accidents in the past three years.
-If you get good grades while in school, you could save up to another 25%.
+According to State Farm, you could save up to 15% off your premium if you’re under age 25 and haven’t had any tickets or accidents in the past three years.
+If you get good grades while in school (a GPA of 3.0 or higher), you could save up to another 25%.

 Learn more in our full State Farm review.